HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ### <span class="bg-success" markdown="1">Requesting Attachments Using FHIR
 </span><!-- new-content -->
 Payers can request attachments and additional data for claims and prior authorizations as a FHIR transaction.
-Similar to the CDex [Task Based Approach], [Task] can be used to represent both the data request and the returned data and provides information such as why it needs to be completed, who is to complete it, who is asking for it, when it is due, etc. The Provider updates the Task’s status as it is fulfilled.
-After the Task is completed, the Provider submits the *solicited* attachments to the payer-supplied endpoint using the [`$submit-attachment`] operation, which is documented on the [Sending Attachments] page.
+Similar to the CDex [Task Based Approach], [Task] can be used to represent both the data request and the returned data and provides information such as why it needs to be completed, who is to complete it, who is asking for it, when it is due, etc. The Provider updates the Task’s status as the task is fulfilled.
+When the status is "completed", the Provider submits the *solicited* attachments to the payer-supplied endpoint using the [`$submit-attachment`] operation, which is documented on the [Sending Attachments] page.

 #### CDex Attachment Request Profile

-**For CDex attachment requests transactions the [CDex Task Attachment Request Profile] SHALL be used by the Payer to solicit information from a Provider.**
+**For CDex attachment requests transactions, the Payer SHALL use the [CDex Task Attachment Request Profile] to solicit information from a Provider.**
 <!-- {% raw %} {{ site.data.resources.['StructureDefinition/cdex-task-attachment-request']['description'] }} {% endraw %} -->
 For a detailed description of all the mandatory, [*must support*], and optional elements, as well as formal definitions and profile views, see the [CDex Task Data Request Profile] page.